-Any member, who shall be suspended, expelled, or who shall cease to be a member for any reason, shall surrender all rights in and to any office he holds, and in and to all assets and property of the association.
+Any member, who shall be suspended, expelled, or who shall cease to be a member for any reason, shall surrender all rights in and to any office they hold, and in and to all assets and property of the association.

 The board of directors on a budgetary basis shall fix a scale of dues and initiation fees so that sufficient revenue shall be derived therefore to defray the expenses of the association.
 When a schedule of dues and initiation fees has been established by the board, the same shall thereupon be presented to the membership at any annual or special meeting for ratification

-- There shall be ten members on the board of directors, consisting of the duly elected President, Vice President and Secretary-Treasurer, the Chairman of the Board, three Regional Vice Presidents with one selected from each of the three geographical zones of the Association, North Georgia, Middle Georgia and South Georgia, and four Directors at Large.
+There shall be ten members on the board of directors, consisting of the duly elected President, Vice President and Secretary-Treasurer, the Chairman of the Board and six Directors at Large.

 The Directors and Officers shall be elected by the members at the annual meeting of the association and shall hold office, without compensation, for terms as follows:

-- The Officers – Directors shall hold office for a term of one year or until their successor shall have been duly elected.
+- Officers shall hold office for a term of one year or until their successor shall have been duly elected.

 At the inauguration of each Officer and Director, he shall be required to make the following affirmation: “I do solemnly promise that I will faithfully discharge the duties of my office to the best of my knowledge and ability.